kCn3333/homelab/docs/index.md

 ## 👉 What's This All About?

-Hey there!
-This is my personal homelab documentation – a living knowledge base where I document everything from infrastructure setup to those 3 AM debugging sessions that teach you *way* too much about Linux networking.
+Hello and welcome!
+This is my personal homelab documentation – a living knowledge base where I'm trying to document everything from infrastructure setup to those 3 AM debugging sessions that teach you *way* too much about Docker networking.

 ![homelab](img/homelab1.png)